Dog fighting: Honduras

+Kuwait

+Dog fighting became illegal in Kuwait as well as animal abuse as is stated "The law stipulates penalties of up to one year imprisonment and a fine of KD 1,000 for anyone who abuses, neglects or offers animals for sale ".

 Mexico

 Dog fighting became illegal in Mexico on June 24, 2017.

-Morocco

-Some breeds of dog previously imported from France on the black market are now illegal.
-However, dogfighting as an activity has not been specifically banned.

 New Zealand

 In accordance with the Animal Welfare Act 1999, dog fighting is illegal within New Zealand.
 Breeding, training or owning dogs for fighting is also illegal.

 Pakistan

 Even though it has recently been banned by law, it is still being practiced in rural Pakistan, especially in provinces such as Punjab, Azad Kashmir, Sindh and Khyber Pakhtoonkhwa.
-Now Karachi.Sindhi is the most popular city about pit bull fighting with the proper rules.
-There can apparently be as much as millions of rupees at stake for the owners of winning dogs, so different breeds have carefully been bred and selected specifically for the purpose, such as the Bully Kutta.
+Now Karachi is the most popular city about pit bull fighting with the proper rules.
+There can be as much as millions of rupees at stake for the owners of winning dogs, so different breeds have carefully been bred and selected specifically for the purpose, such as the Bully Kutta.

 Panama

 Law 308 on the Protection of Animals was approved by the National Assembly of Panama on 15 March 2012.
 Article 7 of the law states: 'Dog fights, animal races, bullfights – whether of the Spanish or Portuguese style – the breeding, entry, permanence and operation in the national territory of all kinds of circus or circus show that uses trained animals of any species, are prohibited.'
 Horse racing and cockfighting were exempt from the ban.